kataus/jsynth/README.md

 ## Implementation details

-- to ensure precise tempo accuracy, buffer readouts are currently used to sync the application
+- to ensure a precise tempo accuracy, buffer readouts are currently used to sync the application
 - all sound producers are running in a single thread and are iterated upon on each tick
-- API and Synth Rack are communicating via a PubSub message broker
+- API and Synth Rack are communicating via the PubSub message broker

 ## Libraries

-This repository includes a local copy of the berndporr/iirj library with several important changes in its code.
+This repository includes a local copy of the berndporr/iirj library with several important changes to its code.
 A proper fork will be made in the foreseeable future.

 ## Building and running the Java application